 You love your friends and family.
 You really do.
 That’s why they’re in your life.
 As an introvert, you’re selective about who you let into your inner circle.
 With your limited social energy, you just can’t be everything to everyone.
 You cherish the close relationships you’ve pushed yourself to make; life wouldn’t the same without them.

 Thing is, no matter how much you love the people in your life, there are times when you just want to stay home.
 And be left alone.
 Yes, it pains you to see the look on your loved ones faces when you say, “I’m not going.”
 But we’re talking about your energy here.
 Your mental health.
 Your sanity.
-For an introvert, getting regular alone time is everything.
+Being an introvert means getting regular alone time is everything.

 Here are 13 times when introverts probably just want to stay home.
 What would you add to this list?